Arterial Operations Committee

 - New publications

-MTC’s Program for Arterial System Synchronization, or PASS, provides technical assistance to Bay Area cities and counties to help improve the safety and operating efficiency of select traffic signal systems and corridors.
+MTC’s Program for Arterial System Synchronization (PASS) helps improve the safety and operating efficiency of select traffic signal systems and corridors.

 MTC’s Technology Transfer Program offers free, half-day seminars on a variety of topics of interest to local traffic engineers, planners, students, etc.